 Water heaters are the second highest source of energy usage in the home.
 If your water heater is over 10 years old, don’t wait for it to fail.
-A new ENERGY STAR certified heat pump water heater can save approximately $350 a year in energy costs plus even more with rebates now available from participating utilities.
+A new ENERGY STAR certified heat pump water heater can save more than $300 a year in energy costs plus even more with federal tax credits and rebates now available from participating utilities.
 All this adds up to big savings for you and the environment.
 Warm up to savings with ENERGY STAR today!

 Visit EPA’s Water Heater Replacement Guide to find out if an ENERGY STAR certified heat pump water heater is right for your home.
 You’ll find a list of installation considerations with links to products, rebates and installers in your area.